Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 Report any misconceptions as an issue or PR at the [Blog GitHub Repo](https://github.com/hexagon/blog).

+**Performance**

+I've written a separate post comparing the performance of these three, see [Deno vs. Bun vs. Node.js: A Speed Comparison](https://hexagon.56k.guru/posts/deno-vs-bun-vs-node-benchmark/).

 Now let's go through the runtimes one by one.

 ## Deno